ABUSE TRACKER

 Standard-Examiner staff

-FARMINGTON — A Centerville man facing child sex abuse charges has a felony arraignment hearing set for Dec.
-4.
+FARMINGTON — A Centerville man entered not-guilty pleas to child sex abuse charges.

-Timothy William Bothell, 43, appeared in 2nd District Court on Friday.
-He is charged with two first-degree felony counts of aggravated sexual abuse of a child and four counts of Class A misdemeanor charges of lewdness involving a child.
+Timothy William Bothell, 43, appeared in 2nd District Court on Tuesday.
+He is charged with two first-degree felony counts of aggravated sexual abuse of a child and four counts of class A misdemeanor charges of lewdness involving a child.
+Another hearing is set for Dec.
+18.

 Bothell served on a local Stake High Council for The Church of Jesus Christ of Latter-day Saints and was also employed by the LDS Church at the time of his arrest in August, police said.